raypay-gateway/magento-2/app/code/RayPay/RayPay/README.txt

 == Description ==

 After installing and enabling this plugin, your customers can pay through RayPay gateway.
-For doing a transaction through RayPay gateway, you must have UserID and AcceptorCode.
+For doing a transaction through RayPay gateway, you must have UserID and MarketingID.
 You can obtain the these parameters by going to your RayPay account(https://panel.raypay.ir) .

 == Installation/Usage